modern-python/that-depends/README.md

 📚 [Documentation](https://that-depends.readthedocs.io)

 It is production-ready and gives you the following:
-- Fully-async simple DI framework with IOC-container.
+- Simple async-first DI framework with IOC-container.
 - Python 3.10-3.12 support.
 - Full coverage by types annotations (mypy in strict mode).
 - FastAPI and Litestar compatibility.
+- Overriding dependencies for tests.
+- Injecting dependencies in async and sync functions and coroutines.
 - Zero dependencies.
-- Overriding dependencies for tests.

 # Projects with `That Depends`:
 - [fastapi-sqlalchemy-template](https://github.com/modern-python/fastapi-sqlalchemy-template) - FastAPI template with sqlalchemy2 and PostgreSQL
 - [litestar-sqlalchemy-template](https://github.com/modern-python/litestar-sqlalchemy-template) - LiteStar template with sqlalchemy2 and PostgreSQL

 # Main decisions:
-1. By default, dependency resolving is async:
+1. `async-first` means that by default, dependency resolving is async:
 ```python
 some_dependency = await DIContainer.dependent_factory()
 ```